ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ml-perf/ml-perf.md

 ```
 ## Clone the MLPerf Inference Benchmarks Repo for Image Classification and Object Detection

-We use the MLPerf Inference benchmark suite from MLCommons to benchmark models for a widely used ML use-case such as Image classification and Object detection.
+You will use the MLPerf Inference benchmark suite from MLCommons to benchmark models for a widely used ML use-case such as Image classification and Object detection.
 Start by cloning the repository below.

 ```bash